 Lightly score the top of small chicken breast pieces.
 Marinate them in your favourite flavours.
 Try soy sauce, minced ginger and lime juice for an oriental flavour.

 Pour a small amount of water into a pot and bring to the boil.
-Place your chicken pieces into the steamer in a single layer, and top each piece with some chopped shallots and lime slices (or other variations).
+Place your chicken pieces into the steamer in a single layer, and top each piece with chopped shallots and lime slices (or other variations).

-- Keep an eye on the water level of the pot below your steamer.
+- Keep an eye on the water level in the pot below your steamer.
 Top up the water if necessary.
 Make sure that the water level is not too high, you don’t want it bubbling up through the steamer.

 What do I need?